Conflux-Chain/js-conflux-sdk/docs/how_to_send_tx.md

   });
   const account = conflux.wallet.addPrivateKey(PRIVATE_KEY); // create account instance and add to wallet

-  const transactionHash = await conflux.sendTransaction({
+  const transactionHash = await conflux.cfx.sendTransaction({
     from: account.address,
     to: account.address, // if data is not contract bytecode, must have `to` address
     data: format.bytes('Hello World')